-8. All planting, seeding or turfing comprised in the approved details of landscaping shall be carried out in the first planting and seeding seasons following the 1st occupation of the development and any trees or plants which, within a period of 5 years from the completion of that phase of the development, die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species, unless otherwise agreed with the Local Planning Authority.
+8. All planting, seeding or turfing comprised in the approved details of landscaping shall be carried out in the first planting and seeding seasons following the first occupation and/or use of the development and any trees or plants which, within a period of 5 years from the completion of that phase of the development, die, are removed or become seriously damaged or diseased shall be replaced in the next planting season with others of similar size and species.